 Selective herbicides can provide effective control of tall buttercup.
 Field trials were established on a hay meadow in western Montana to determine the effectiveness of several herbicides for controlling tall buttercup.
 Treatments included Milestone® specialty herbicide at 5 and 7 fluid ounces per acre (fl oz/A), MCPA at 64 fl oz/A, and metsulfuron-methyl at 1 ounce of product per acre (oz/A).
 Herbicides were applied at late bud to bloom growth stage in early summer (June 8), and a second application was made in fall (September 16).
 Herbicides were applied with a CO2 backpack sprayer in 13.5 gallons of water per acre (Figure 3).

-Results of the study showed that Milestone at 5 to 7 fluid ounces per acre and MCPA provided greater than 95 percent control when applied in early summer, but only Milestone provided good control when applied in fall (Figures 4 and 5).
+Results of the study showed that Milestone at 5 to 7 fluid ounces per acre provided greater than 95 percent control of tall buttercup one year after treatment when applied in either early summer or fall (Figures 4 and 5).
+MCPA provided greater than 95 percent control one year following an early summer application; however, control was less than 40 percent when applied in fall.
 Other field trials conducted in Montana show similar results with Milestone on tall buttercup (Strevey and Mangold 2015).
-Continued application of MCPA is discouraged due to reports of possible resistance to this herbicide within tall buttercup populations.
+Continued annual application of MCPA is discouraged due to reports of possible resistance to this herbicide within tall buttercup populations.

 Mechanical and Manual Control

 Mowing prior to seed set may reduce tall buttercup seed production; however, in most irrigated and sub-irrigated pastures, the plant will regrow after mowing and set seed later in the season.
 Proper timing of mowing is critical to promote growth of desirable plants and impact flowering of tall buttercup.
 Individual tall buttercup plants can be removed by pulling or digging in spring.
 The entire root system must be removed to control the plant.